Week 15:

 Tonight, I’ll present to you analysis my team and I conducted on how gas prices vary with distance to the highway.

-How does the distance to the nearest highway relate to the price of gas paid by consumers?
+What is the relationship between gas stations’ proximity to the nearest highway and the price of gas paid by consumers?

 • Could create more traffic for the town